 Who Gets Massages?

 - Lots of people get massages!
 Figures from a 2014 survey performed by the American Massage Therapy Association show that 15 percent of American adults received a massage during the previous year, while 29 percent had gotten a massage in the past five years.

 - All sorts of folks, not just spa clients, enjoy massage therapy.
 However, spas are where most people get their massages, according to the AMTA 2014 survey.
-Athletes, teachers, senior citizens and even children with autism are among the many people who benefit from the therapy.
+Athletes, teachers, senior citizens and children with autism are among the many people who benefit from massage therapy.
 These people go to the homes or offices of massage therapists.
-They also get therapy in a medical setting, at a health club, or at a chain or franchise that specializes in massage therapy.
+They also get treatment in a medical setting, at a health club, or at a chain or franchise that specializes in massage therapy.

 - The primary reason that people get massages is medical, with 54 percent of survey respondents citing this reason.
 Pain relief, pain management and relaxation are other top reasons, with pampering, rehab, relieving soreness and maintaining fitness making up the other reasons.

 - Massage therapists have the ability to specialize in a wide variety of approaches.
 Examples include deep-tissue massage, reflexology, orthopedic massage, sports massage and acupressure.
 Each modality brings its own special skills and techniques, and it’s common for a massage therapist to focus their work in several of these areas.

 - Most massage therapists work alone and put in an average of 18 massage hours weekly.
 That 18 hours does not include time spent on the business aspect (activities such as bookkeeping, scheduling and marketing).
 Moreover, the demands on a person's strength and stamina often dictate that a massage therapist should not work a 40-hour workweek even if he or she wanted to.